 Finding a good moving company can sometimes be as hard as the moving process itself.
-You have to look out for scammers trying to take your money.
-Another pitfall is a moving company that might damage or lose your items in transit.
-To avoid this, you should fully research any of the moving companies you’re interested in using.
+You have to look out for scammers trying to inflate costs.

 For more on how to look for a moving company and determine whether they're legitimate, here's what you need to know.

-Step 3: During the estimate, watch how professional (or unprofessional) the moving company representative is, including if they show up late to the appointment, have an inability to answer your questions, or are unsure of what the company they work for is capable of.
+During the estimate, watch how professional (or unprofessional) the moving company representative is.
+This includes if they show up late to the appointment, are unable to answer your questions, or are unsure of what the company they work for is capable of.
 Any of these should raise a red flag and you should consider going elsewhere.

-Step 5: Finally, verify that the moving company is actually at the address that they list.
+Finally, verify that the moving company is actually at the address that they list.
 You can find their address on their website or in the phone book.
-Beware company addresses that are at a residential location.
+Beware of company addresses that are at a residential location.

 How to evaluate moving companies

 The best way to check if a moving company is legitimate is to evaluate the moving company and make sure they are properly licensed and insured.
 This is easy if you're using an interstate mover, which is registered with the federal government.

 For local moving companies, it's a little bit more complicated.
 Read up on your state’s licensing regulations when picking a local mover to make sure they are legitimate.

 One of the biggest red flags is a moving company that gives you an estimate without many details about the move.
 In such cases, these companies like to inflate their estimate on the day of your move.
 By that point, it's too late for many people to cancel their move, so they're forced to accept the additional costs.